yasiryagi/helpdesk/roles/storage-providers/README.md

 ```
 $ ipfs bitswap wantlist
 ---
-# Output should be a long list of keys, eg.
+# Output should be a long list of keys, eg. Note that it might take a few minutes before the actual content from the Joystream content directory shows up.
 ---
 QmeszeBjBErFQrkiQPh8QhTs3hfCEGJuK2jNopatHnps1k
 ...